henriquelsz/automated-ec2-isolation-for-incident-response/README.md

-# automated-cloud-infra-deploy-using-alexa
+# Automated EC2 Isolation For Incident Response
-This is Sample demonstrate how to uses alexa to automatic deploy your AWS Cloud infra, for Disaster Recovery cenarius, just using command voice
+This Sample demonstrates how to deploy a solution for automatic isolation of compromised EC2 instances.